-Why is my recipe cost different from my manufacture cost?
+Why is my recipe cost different to my manufacture cost?

-If you find that your manufacture material cost is significantly different to your recipe material cost, this can indicate a problem that needs to be investigated.
+If you find that your manufacture material cost is significantly different from your recipe material cost, this can indicate a problem that needs to be investigated.

-Recipe cost is correct, manufacture cost is zero
+My recipe cost is correct, however my manufacture cost is zero

 This usually indicates that your materials were out of stock on the manufacture date.
 Follow the troubleshooting guide here to resolve under the heading "Manufacture with zero cost": Why is my manufacture costing incorrectly?

-Recipe cost is significantly more than manufacture cost
+My recipe cost is significantly more than my manufacture cost

-This can be a result of a cost dilution of your material stock somewhere in your adjustment history.
+This can result from a cost dilution of your material stock somewhere in your adjustment history.
 This may have been caused by:

 b) an addition of unaccounted for uncosted material stock using manual adjustments, or

-c) an incorrectly entered material expense between the manufacture date and current day.
+c) an incorrectly entered purchase between the manufacture date and current day.

 Otherwise, you'll want to review your adjustment history for each material in the manufacture to pinpoint the cause of the costing difference and rectify it.

-Recipe cost is significantly less than manufacture cost
+My recipe cost is significantly less than the manufacture cost

 This situation can be caused by: